meltoner/agrofelis/components/connectivity/readme.md

 - /web-pub

 The file system can be populated by exporting the [connectivity/](https://github.com/meltoner/agrofelis/tree/main/components/connectivity) folder from the github repository and positioning it within the /web-pub folder of the Jetson nano.
 Following the filesystem installment and to have web applications folder in a more prominent position the **www** folder contained within the **connectivity** folder just established, is relocated within the **/web-pub/** folder.
-Last, to also test the steering source code compilation and firmware upload functionality, the [source code of the steering module](https://github.com/meltoner/agrofelis/tree/main/components/vehicle-steering/src/linearSteer) is exported and located at the **/web-pub/arduino/2023** folder.
+Lastly for testing the steering source code compilation and firmware upload functionality, the [source code of the steering module](https://github.com/meltoner/agrofelis/tree/main/components/vehicle-steering/src/linearSteer) is exported and located at the **/web-pub/arduino/2023** folder.

 ## Docker images provisioning

 The docker images definitions are contained within [images folder](https://github.com/meltoner/agrofelis/tree/main/components/connectivity/src/agrofelis-unificator/docker/images) established in the previous section.
 Respective folders named after the name of the aforementioned Agrofelis images contain a **Dockerfile** encoding the exact commands extending and adapting their related base image.
 The images folder provides one-line commands to easily provision the environments from scratch.
-The following example build the previously presented images.
+The following example builds on the previously presented images.

 	cd /web-pub/connectivity/src/agrofelis-unificator/docker/images